omnidecimal/unified-deploy-config/README.md

 * Component hoisting (request only one component at root)
 * Required field validation (no unresolved `null` values)

+This makes it easy to manage complex deployment configurations in a single source of truth, and trivial to request the "current" or "active" configuration for any environment/region combination in a way that's compatible across multiple tools and platforms.

 ---
 ## Example Configuration (with required fields)